Want to stay cool and cozy without the high AC bills? Of course, you do.

 Tip #4: Insulate your house

 Heat naturally flows from a warm area into a cooler area.
 This movement of heat continues until both areas are the same temperature.
-In your home, this probably means that heated air is moving to unheated areas like attics, garages, basements and outside.
+In your home, this probably means that warm air is moving to cooler, air-conditioned areas in the home, making the hard-earn cool air warm once again.

 A great way to prevent this is to properly insulate your home.
 This decreases heat flow by providing resistance.

-There are many different kinds of insulation, including:
+There are many different kinds of home insulation, including:

 - Rock and slag wool